 While searching job boards offers a wide pool of jobseekers, the attention of candidates is shared with other competitors and other job sites.
-To find the right person, change your mind set, and start looking for passive candidates.
+To find the right person, change your mindset, and start looking for passive candidates.

-Look for candidates who can bring fresh eyes to projects, who have solved problems in a creative manner, and at the same time provided analytical feedback.
-These professionals can help bring IT innovation to your business.
-Consider what qualities the candidate may be on their way to developing, and if you can help further their development.
+IT professionals with the right mix of soft skills, technical expertise and cultural fit can help bring IT innovation to your business.
+Consider what qualities the candidate may be on their way to developing and if you can help further their development.

-4. Ask the unexpected
+3. Ask the unexpected

 - Name a company that was once very successful and is now only a shadow of itself.
 What went wrong and what would you have done differently?

 - How comfortable are you with adapting to changes in the industry or leadership?